changsongyang/asciinema.github.io/docs/manual/player/parsers.md

 # Parsers

-Parser is a function, which transforms a recording encoded in an arbitrary file format into a simple object representing terminal recording.
+Parser is a function, which transforms a recording encoded in an arbitrary file format into a simple object representing a terminal recording.
 Once the player fetches a file, it runs its contents through a parser, which turns it into a recording object used by the player's [recording driver](https://github.com/asciinema/asciinema-player/blob/develop/src/driver/recording.js).